Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: Table-Specialist: Generative Tasks

+Similarly, for Data-transformation, we decompose the task of generating reasonable transformations that can be performed on a given table $R$, also into a list of atomic building blocks, using basic Python constructs, such as string-transformation (split, concatenate, sub-string, etc.), number transformation, array transformations, etc., using Python textbooks~\cite{python-textbook}.
+We sample requirements from the list, in order for language-models to generate diverse transformation examples that can be used as training data.

+Details of the prompts used in generating task $t$ for NL-2-Code and Data-transformation, can be found in Appendix~\ref{apx:tasks}.

-\underline{Additional details.} Details of our fine-tuning, such as task data generation (e.g., using ``textbook-like generation''~\cite{synthetic-slm-phi3, synthetic-slm-phi15}, or a curriculum to guide language-models to compose textbook constructs so that they can generate diverse questions of varying levels of difficulty that are relevant to a given table $R$).
+} { \underline{Additional details.} Details of our fine-tuning, such as task data generation (e.g., using ``textbook-like generation''~\cite{synthetic-slm-phi3, synthetic-slm-phi15}, or a curriculum to guide language-models to compose textbook constructs so that they can generate diverse questions of varying levels of difficulty that are relevant to a given table $R$).
+We provide these additional details in our technical report~\cite{full}. }

+\iftoggle{full} { \underline{Things we tried but were not effective.} In addition to what is reported, we also tried many things that did not turn out to be effective, which we will report below.

+Since it is standard to use confidence scores as soft-labels in self-supervised and semi-supervised learning~\cite{self-train-1,self-train-2, self-train-google-noisy-student}, in \sys we also tried to extract confidence scores of training examples from language-models during the generation process.
+For example, we used log-probabilities~\cite{llm-confidence-openai-logprob} as well as verbalization techniques~\cite{llm-table-understanding-1, llm-confidence-2} to extract confidence from language-models, which we use to find confident training examples in the self-training / iterative fine-tuning process, which however was not always beneficial.

+During the data validation process, we produce lots of negative (invalidated) examples, in addition to positive (validated) examples.
+In one variant of our fine-tuning, we try to use both positive (validated) and negative (invalidated) examples (e.g., using a format suggested in~\cite{ft-neg-examples}), to prefix positive and negative examples with leading special-tokens, such as [POS] and [NEG], respectively, which was not helpful in our experiments.